2012 California Golden Bears baseball team

 The 2012 California Golden Bears baseball team is the representative of the University of California, Berkeley in the 2012 NCAA Division I baseball season.
 The team plays their home games in Evans Diamond.
-They will enter the 2012 season after making the 2011 College World Series with a 35–21 record in 2011 and making the postseason three of the last four years.
+They entered the 2012 season after making the 2011 College World Series with a 35–21 record in 2011 and making the postseason three of the last four years.

 Previous season

 California finished the 2011 regular season as the #6 team in the Pac-12 Conference with a 25–21 record, and made it to the 2011 College World Series finishing tied for 5th place.
 The program also staved off elimination as a varsity program in 2011 by raising approximately 10 million dollars in a little more than a month.
 The funds raised were able to keep the California baseball program running and set up the Cal Baseball Foundation to try to keep the program running into perpetuity.
 The university also had planned to eliminate Rugby, Men's and Women's Gymnastics, and Women's Lacrosse, but enough funds were raised to save those programs as well.